 - Age: Generally between 27-60 years old, depending on the country and the special needs of the child, if any.

-- Marriage Status: Single women and married couples are generally eligible.
+- Marriage Status: Single women and married couples are generally eligible, and single men can be considered for Latvia.

 - Health: Host parents must be in good health with no major medical or psychological concerns.